optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

 - `error_handling` (`Literal["raise", "continue"]`) and `error_penalty` (dict)
 - `multistart` (`bool`) and `multistart_options`

-Moreover we have option dictionaries whenever we have nested invocations of estimagic functions.
+Moreover we have option dictionaries whenever we have nested invocations of optimagic functions.
 Examples are:

 - `numdiff_options` in `minimize` and `maximize`